Meet the Team

 Postdoctoral Fellow I Email

 Dr. Erfani was born and raised in Ilam in the west of Iran.
-Prior joining the lab, she studied medicine at Tehran University of Medical Sciences.
+Prior to joining the lab, she studied medicine at Tehran University of Medical Sciences.
 She is interested in imaging and cellular metabolism in different neurological conditions.
 She enjoys learning new things and exploring the world.

 Alumni